bacda/modelSnapshot/README.md

 # Online Hierarchical Bayesian Model for Musical Structure Perception

 This is an ongoing research implementation of a hierarchical latent-variable Noisy-OR statistical model for online processing of sequential multivariate data.
 The code is being developed alongside the theoretical model and experimental work.
 This repository contains a working prototype as part of my reasearch on computational modelling of musical structure perception.
 At its core, the system is an online bayesian inference model.
 It ingests a multivariate time series one timestep at a time, learns sparse latent generators that act as local temporal predictors, and uses combinations of these generators to reconstruct the current observation and predict future structure.
 The code is written as a self-contained C++ library using Eigen, with a JUCE-based interface and logging/state-tracing tools for inspecting the model during experimental runs.
+## State, Tracing, and Logging System

+The implementation includes a state and tracing system designed to make model runs reproducible, inspectable, and shareable.
+This is important because the model is online: its behaviour at any timestep depends not only on the learned parameters, but also on the current context windows, activation priors, input position, and timestep counter.

+---

+###### **`.state` Files**

+Model configurations and checkpoints are stored using human-readable `.state` files.
+A `.state` file describes the current model state, including:

+- the input sequence,
+- whether the input loops,
+- the current input index,
+- the global timestep counter,
+- the number of layers,
+- each layer’s dimensions,
+- prediction matrices `R`,
+- temporal filters `F`,
+- leak probabilities,
+- generator parameters,
+- candidate-selection settings,
+- online EM learning settings,
+- context windows,
+- initial top-down support.

+A saved `.state` file is intended to be a self-contained checkpoint.
+Loading it reconstructs the model, including learned parameters and temporal context, so that a run can be resumed or reproduced from that point.

+The state loader also supports partial state descriptions.
+If a field is omitted and a compatible previous model exists, the loader can preserve the existing value.
+Otherwise, it falls back to documented defaults.
+This makes `.state` files useful both as full checkpoints and as lightweight experimental configuration files.

+The timestep counter is part of the state.
+It therefore persists across saves and loads, can be reset manually in the interface, and continues to advance during both ordinary GUI stepping and offline `Fast N` runs.

+---

+###### **Interactive State Display**

+The JUCE interface provides a live view of the current model state.
+It displays the input window and, for each layer, the main quantities involved in inference and learning:

+- `R`: generator prediction vectors,
+- `F`: temporal filters,
+- generator parameters such as base rate, weight, amplitude, and centering,
+- top-down prior support, when present,
+- inherited/current-step alpha,
+- next-step alpha,
+- filter match `qF`,
+- posterior marginal activation `mu`,
+- reconstruction,
+- selected generators,
+- candidate count,
+- log evidence,
+- online EM diagnostics,
+- `R` and `F` learning deltas.

+Most of these quantities are shown as grayscale matrices or vectors, so the interface can be used as a live diagnostic tool.
+Several parameters can also be edited directly from the GUI, allowing interactive experimentation while the model is running.

+---

+###### **JSONL Step Logging**

+The model can also write a detailed run log in JSONL format.
+Logging only occurs when the `Log` checkbox is enabled.
+If logging is not enabled, no step records are written.

+When logging starts, the application creates or appends to the current `.jsonl` log file.
+The logging controls allow the current file to be renamed, cleared, or reused.
+A typical log contains:

+1. a metadata record,
+2. an initial full-precision state snapshot,
+3. one JSON object per model step,
+4. a final full-precision state snapshot when logging stops.

+Each step record includes the timestep, input row, observation vector, and per-layer diagnostic quantities such as:

+- log evidence,
+- candidate count,
+- selected generators,
+- top-down prior,
+- inherited alpha,
+- next alpha,
+- `qF`,
+- `mu`,
+- reconstruction,
+- current `R`,
+- current `F`,
+- activation error,
+- base-rate delta,
+- `R_delta`,
+- `F_delta`.

+Step records use compact numeric formatting for readability, while state snapshots preserve full precision.
+This means the log can be used both for qualitative inspection and for later reconstruction of the initial or final model state.

+---

+###### **Trace Plotter**

+The trace plotter provides a time-series view of a JSONL run.
+It can load a log file and automatically discover the numeric fields available in the data.
+The user can choose which variables to display using a hierarchical checkbox list.

+Scalar fields are plotted as one-cell time slices.
+Vector fields are plotted as vertical stacks of grayscale cells.
+Matrix-valued fields, such as `R`, `F`, `R_delta`, and `F_delta`, are unpacked into vector traces so that they can be inspected over time.

+The trace plotter also supports exporting only the checked fields.
+This makes it possible to produce smaller analysis files containing only the quantities relevant to a particular question.
+These filtered logs can then be shared for later inspection without including the full diagnostic record.

+When a log contains an initial state snapshot, the trace plotter can also export it as a `.state` file.
+This allows a run to be restarted from the same initial condition, for example to test different candidate thresholds or learning rates.

+---

+###### **Experimental Workflow**

+A typical experimental workflow is:

+1. Load or create a `.state` file.
+2. Run the model interactively or with `Fast N`.
+3. Enable logging to record the run.
+4. Inspect the live layer display during learning.
+5. Open the trace plotter to inspect the logged time series.
+6. Export checked fields for focused analysis.
+7. Save the starting `.state` if the run should be reproduced with altered parameters.

+This system is intended to support close inspection of the model’s learning dynamics.
+In particular, it makes it possible to examine when generators enter the candidate set, how posterior responsibility is assigned, how `R` and `F` change over time, and how top-down support affects lower-layer inference.
 ## Mathematical Model

 We take as input a time-discrete multivariate process